TechTweedie/techtweedie.github.io/content/posts/250713-power-platform-clinic-episode-six/index.md

 ---

+## 🎥 Watch the Episode

+You can watch the full episode on YouTube here: [Power Platform Clinic Episode 6](https://mars.mightora.io/yourls/ppc6)

+---

 ## 🧩 Wrapping Up

 Whether you’re new to the Power Platform, thinking about your next career step, or trying to level up in consultancy, this episode has something for you.